hibakhatib/FilmAnalysisViz/README.md

 The 'Trends by Company' page allows you to explore the differences between the top 3 grossing companies and the worst 3 grossing companies.

-The 'Trends by Country' page allows you to explore the distributions of data for each country.
-You are given an option for the country you which to learn more about as well as which variables you want to observe.
+The 'Histogram' page allows you to explore the distributions of data using histograms and fills.
+You are able to adjust the bins and choose two variables to build a histogram for.

 ## Data Source